 This innovative financing model is enabling Stage 1 and Stage 2 of WestConnex to be delivered concurrently, enabling the New M5 to be delivered at the same time as the widened and extended M4.
 It has also helped unlock private sector expertise and ensure that maximum value is achieved from taxpayer dollars.

-- Construction commenced in March 2015 and is expected to be completed mid-2017.
+- Construction commenced in March 2015 and the Widened M4 opened to traffic in July 2017.

 - On 5 December 2014, the Australian and NSW governments announced that the Rizzani De Eccher Leighton joint venture was awarded the contract to design and construct the M4 Widening.

 - Tunnelling commenced in July 2016 and the M4 East is expected to be opened to traffic in early 2019.